89hars/proj3backend/README.md

 * Project deployed on Adaptable

 # Backlog
-* Adding a mechanism for users to interact between them.
+* Adding a mechanism for users to interact with each other.
 * Adding a favorites functionality to the profile.
-* Incoporating a comment model.
+* Incorporating a comment model.
-* Incoporating a model for Stores and a clear way of handle revenews, taxes and shippings.
+* Incorporating a model for Stores and providing a clear way to handle revenues, taxes, and shipping.
+* Generating hierarchy among users based on minimum sales numbers, as a way to incentivize trust in buyers.
+* Adding more pictures to the product.
+* Adding a special section for audiovisual pieces.
+* Adding a NFT section.

 # Data Structure
 ```